 5. I’m creating a Daily Practice based on my non-negotiables.
 James Altucher is funny and wise and attributes his failures and successes to whether or not he’s following his Daily Practice.

 6. I’m looking at all the things I keep saying are really important to me and considering what I want to achieve in the next year – plus the actions I need to take in order to do so – and I’m prioritising according to importance.

 7. Now this is where things get hard: I’m also asking, “What am I willing to give up, in order to have the life I keep saying I want?”
-(Based on a quote by Elizabeth Gilbert – you can read the story behind the quote here).
-THIS IS ONE OF THE MOST IMPORTANT STEPS because if there’s one thing I know, there will always be So Many Things I want to do and say “Yes” to and yet, there will never be enough time for All The Things, so I must choose; I must be willing to give up something I love, in order to get what I want.
-Sometimes choosing is easy and sometimes choosing is hard but WE GET TO CHOOSE.
-And when you know you’re choosing to say “No” to one thing in order to say “Yes” to another – you’ll stop feeling like you’re making a sacrifice and start feeling like you’re making a powerful decision instead.
+(Based on a quote by Elizabeth Gilbert).
+This is one of the most important steps because if there’s one thing I know, there will always be So Many Things I want to do and say “Yes” to and yet, there will never be enough time for All The Things, so I must choose.

 8. I’m planning; I’m making conscious decisions about how I spend my energy and time to ensure they’re focused on the things that really matter.
 I start each month/week asking: